E-mail Form

 What to Expect

 Most people recover from a shoulder separation without surgery, within 2 to 12 weeks.
-You will be treated with ice, medicines, a sling, and then exercises as you continue to heal.
+You will be treated with ice, pain medicines, a sling, and then exercises as you continue to heal.

 Your recovery may be slower if you have: